robsann/ElasticStackLab/README.md

 <img src="images/1/4.2-windows_integration.png" title="Windows Integration"/>

 #### 1.4.3 - Elastic Defend Integration
 The Elastic Defend integration provides prevention, detection, and response capabilities across Windows, macOS, and Linux operating systems running on traditional endpoints and public cloud environments.
-In this setup, the Elastic Defend Malware protection was used for threat detection.
+In this setup, Elastic Defend Malware protection was used for threat detection.

 The Elastic Defend integration collects two types of data: logs and metrics.
 - **Logs** - The log type of documents are stored in the `logs-endpoint.*` indices.
 The following sections define the mapped fields sent by the endpoint: